TakoSquid/TakoSquid.github.io/projects/proj-blah.md

 ##### Few of the already existing Components...
 - Animator : acces and play animations from an [Aseprite](https://www.aseprite.org/) file.
 - Collider : add collision and collision mask to an Entity.
-Currently basic shapes and slopes is available.
+Currently basic shapes and slopes are available.
 - Signal_Box : observer pattern implementation.
 Add a reaction upon signal reception from other signal boxes.
 - And more !